 If you feel you could contribute to the strategic directions of the College and are passionate about being part of the College's journey please send your CV to the Chief Governance Officer, Victoria Eastwood.

 Please also refer to the fact sheet The Role of a College Governor.

 The Corporation is currently looking for new Student Governors to join the Board.

 Student Governors attend meetings of the College Board of Corporation to draw upon their own knowledge and experience as members of the student body in order to exercise judgement and make decisions.
 Student Governors are encouraged to give student opinion and thoughts on projects, initiatives and strategy before they are put into practice.

 Find out more about the role and the benefits of becoming a Student Governor here.

-If you would like any further information or an informal discussion about the role please contact the Clerk to the Corporation, Victoria Eastwood, via email or on 020 3667 0084.
+If you would like any further information or an informal discussion about the role please contact the Chief Governance Officer, Victoria Eastwood, via email or on 020 3667 0084.

 The Corporation & Committee Terms of Reference documents describe the purpose, scope and authority of the committee.